How to Wash a Silk Pillowcase: The Complete 2026 Guide

 Pro tip: Keep 2–3 silk pillowcases in rotation so you always have a clean one ready.

-6. Best Detergent for Washing Silk Pillowcases in 2025
+6. Best Detergent for Washing Silk Pillowcases in 2026

 Regular detergent is too harsh — it strips the natural sericin protein that makes silk smooth.

-Top recommended detergent: The Moonchild Silk Detergent meets the special needs of silk.
+Top recommended detergent: The Moonchild silk detergent meets the special needs of silk.
 It won't dry out the fabric and nurtures the gentle fibres.
 This special mild detergent cleans with low temperature.

 7. How to Remove Stains from a Silk Pillowcase